 - Examine the hose; ensure the water source arrives continuously at the finish side in the in-ground pool.

 An inground pool requires cleaning up every 2 to 4 years.
 In some cases, the right service maintenance is the key to a durable and long-lasting inground pool.
-After draining the water make sure to remove all pool accessories such as ladders, mats, decorations, lights, etc before cleaning the pool surface.
-Usage of disinfectant products and usage of chlorine to protect from different infections are good for inground pools and do not harm the human body.
+After draining the water make sure to remove all pool accessories such as inground pool steps, mats, decorations, lights, etc before cleaning the pool surface.
+Usage of disinfectant products and usage of chlorine to protect from different infections are good for inground pools and does not harm the human body.